 Welcome to our virtual tour of the school

 This picture booklet (see links below) is a virtual tour of St Hilda’s to help you get to know your new school.
 We also hope that you find it interesting and useful in helping you to find your way around when you arrive.
 It contains pictures of different parts of the school and gives you the opportunity to write on or key-in a question about each area, if you have one.
 Write/key-in any questions you might have about the areas shown in the pictures within the adjoining boxes and don’t forget to ask your form tutor for the answer when you start with us.

-If you prefer to print out the booklet and write on your questions, please click here.
+To print out the booklet and write on your questions, please click here.

 Welcome to your new school – transition workbook

-This workbook has been sent to you in the post, but in case it doesn’t arrive, please download the booklet using the link below.
 The workbook has been created so we can learn more about you.
 Please print out the workbook, complete it, and then bring it with you when you start at St Hilda’s.